Competence in Spanish at min. C1 level.

 Teaching will take place through lectures, in Spanish, sometimes with the use of ppt or pdf files, but the students' active participation is required, especially in practical activities of the module.

 During the course, professors from other Spanish or Italian universities could be invited to give one or two specialized lectures.

 Students will also be encouraged to attend the language practice sessions planned within the weekly schedule for their level of competence.

-The assessment includes a test on language skills, an oral exam on the C module and, for the 10-ECTS exam, a written exam on the syllabus of the D module.
+The assessment includes a test on language skills, an oral exam on the module A and, for the 10-ECTS exam, a written exam on the syllabus of the module B.